 - You must contact the Quality Improvement Organization no later than noon of the day after you got the written notice telling you when we will stop covering your care. - If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to us instead.
-For details about this other way to make your appeal, see Section H4 on page 164.
+For details about this other way to make your appeal, refer to Section H4 on page 185.

 The legal term for the written notice is "Notice of Medicare Non-Coverage."
 To get a sample copy, call Member Services at the number at the bottom of the page or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
-Or refer to a copy online at www.cms.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices
+Or refer to a copy online at www.cms.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices anything in writing, but you may do so if you wish.